-- Never use a knife or any other sharp object to remove a soil from any interior surface. - Never use a stiff brush.
-It can cause damage to your vehicle's interior surfaces. - Never apply heavy pressure or rub aggressively with a cleaning cloth.
-Use of heavy pressure can damage your interior and does not improve the effectiveness of soil removal. - Use only mild, neutral-pH soaps.
-Avoid laundry detergents or dishwashing soaps with degreasers.
-Using too much soap will leave a residue that leaves streaks and attracts dirt.
-For liquid cleaners, about 20 drops per gallon (3.78 L) of water is a good guide. - Do not heavily saturate your upholstery while cleaning. - Damage to your vehicle's interior may result from the use of many organic solvents such as naptha, alcohol, etc.
+- A knife or any other sharp object to remove a soil from any interior surface. - A stiff brush.
+It can cause damage to the vehicle's interior surfaces. - Heavy pressure or aggressive rubbing with a cleaning cloth.
+Use of heavy pressure can damage the interior and does not improve the effectiveness of soil removal. - Laundry detergents or dishwashing soaps with degreasers can leave residue that streaks and attracts dirt.
+For liquid cleaners, about 20 drops per gallon (3.78 L) of water is a good guide.
+Use only mild, neutral-pH soaps. - Too much cleaner that saturates the upholstery. - Organic solvents such as naptha, alcohol, etc. that can damage the vehicle's interior.